CDAT/vcs/docs/index.rst

 In the VCS model, the data display is defined by a trio of named object sets, designated the “primary objects” (or “primary elements”).
 These include:

-* **Data Ingestion**: The data, which drives the visualization is ingested into the system via cdms2 or numeric modules such as numpy;.
+* **Data Ingestion**: The data, which drives the visualization is ingested into the system via cdms2 or other numeric modules such as numpy;.

 * **Graphics Method**: The graphics method, which specifies the display technique.